GLUT1: Dystonia 9

 Another mutation, ARG212CYS, has been shown to cause Dystonia 9 (DYT9), an autosomal dominant neurologic disorder characterized by childhood onset of paroxysmal choreoathetosis and progressive spastic paraplegia.
 Most patients show some degree of cognitive impairment.
 Other variable features may include seizures, migraine headaches, and ataxia.

-Stomatin-deficient Cryohydrocytosis
+Stomatin-deficient cryohydrocytosis

-Certain mutations, like GLY286ASP and a 3-bp deletion in ILE435/436, cause Stomatin-deficient cryohydrocytosis with neurologic defects (SDCHCN), a rare form of stomatocytosis characterized by episodic hemolytic anemia, cold-induced red cells cation leak, erratic hyperkalemia, neonatal hyperbilirubinemia, hepatosplenomegaly, cataracts, seizures, mental retardation, and movement disorder.
+Certain mutations, like GLY286ASP and a 3-bp deletion in ILE435/436, cause stomatin-deficient cryohydrocytosis with neurologic defects, a rare form of stomatocytosis characterized by episodic hemolytic anemia, cold-induced red cells cation leak, erratic hyperkalemia, neonatal hyperbilirubinemia, hepatosplenomegaly, cataracts, seizures, mental retardation, and movement disorder.
 Inheritance of this disease is autosomal dominant.

-Role as a Receptor for HTLV
+Role as a receptor for HTLV

 GLUT1 is also a receptor used by the HTLV virus to gain entry into target cells.